 Meditation may also help reduce stress and anxiety, which are among the most common triggers for fibromyalgia.

 People with fibromyalgia sometimes turn to complementary therapies to manage symptoms.
 These strategies include:

 - guided imagery

 These methods may work for some people and not for others.
 Research on their effectiveness is mixed.
-For example, a 2013 review found only low to moderate evidence that acupuncture may improve fibromyalgia symptoms.
+For example, a

 Complementary medicine may offer the best results when used alongside traditional treatments.

 Some lifestyle changes can improve a person's comfort and help them to manage their symptoms.
 Some examples include: